-- (a) Net profit before tax would decrease, at interest rates 150 bps higher, or increase, at 150 bps lower, by \$4.740 million (the 2008 sensitivity was \$7.446 million).
-This is attributable to Snowy Hydro's exposure on its variable rate borrowing. - (b) Other equity reserves would increase, at 150 bps higher, or decrease, at 150 bps lower, by \$14.986 million (the 2008 sensitivity was \$4.086 million).
-This is a result of the movement in fair value of interest rate swaps.
-The movement in fair value is taken to equity and recognised in the income statement in the periods when the hedged item is recognised in the income statement (i.e. the net profit impact on the hedged portion of the debt portfolio would be zero, as expected).
+- (a) Net profit before tax would decrease, at interest rates 150 bps higher, or increase, at 150 bps lower, by \$3.6 million (the 2009 sensitivity was \$4.7 million).
+This is attributable to Snowy Hydro's exposure on its variable rate borrowing. - (b) Net profit before tax would increase, at interest rates 150 bps higher, or decrease, at 150 bps lower, by \$2.8 million.
+This is attributable to changes in the fair value of Snowy Hydro's interest rate swap contracts.

-NOTES TO THE FINANCIAL STATEMENTS FOR THE REPORTING PERIOD ENDED 4 JULY 2009
+NOTES TO THE FINANCIAL STATEMENTS FOR THE REPORTING PERIOD ENDED 3 JULY 2010